Editor’s note: This article was originally published in October 2024 and was updated to include new research and testing information.

 As a gastroenterologist, I’m encouraged by the progress Canada has made in screening for and treating colorectal cancer.
 At present, 90 percent of cases are treatable when caught early.
-That said, it remains the second leading cause of death from cancer among Canadian men, and that’s partly because many men still hesitate to discuss their bowels with their family doctors.
+That said, it remains the second leading cause of death from cancer among Canadian men which is partly because many men still hesitate to discuss their bowels with their family doctors.

-One of the barriers I see in my practice is embarrassment.
+A common thing I encounter in my practice is embarrassment.
 People don’t want to talk about their bowel movements or bring up symptoms like rectal bleeding.
-I get it—these aren’t exactly dinner table conversations.
+I get it — these aren’t exactly dinner table conversations.
 But the truth is, we need to normalize talking about our digestive health.
 It’s not something to be ashamed of; it’s your health, and addressing issues early can save your life.

 Screening is vital

-If there’s one thing I can’t stress enough, it’s the importance of regular screening for colorectal cancer.
-This isn’t just for those with obvious symptoms or a family history—everyone should be proactive about reducing the risk of the disease.
-After all, screening is the only proven way to reduce your risk, simply because it helps catch the cancer before it becomes life-threatening.
+If there’s one thing I can’t stress enough it’s the importance of regular screening for colorectal cancer.
+This isn’t just for those with obvious symptoms or a family history.
+Everyone should be proactive about reducing the risk of the disease.
+After all, screening is the only proven way to reduce your risk because it helps catch the cancer before it becomes life-threatening.

 What does screening involve?

 Fecal immunochemical test (FIT): This is a simple, safe, and non-invasive way to screen for colorectal cancer at home.
-It detects small amounts of blood in your stool, which could signal colorectal cancer or precancerous polyps—abnormal growths in the colon or rectum.
+If it detects small amounts of blood in your stool, it may indicate colorectal cancer or precancerous polyps (abnormal growths in the colon or rectum).

-While it’s not recommended for average-risk individuals, it’s crucial for those with a family history, previous polyps, or symptoms like rectal bleeding.
-After an abnormal FIT result, follow up with a colonoscopy within eight weeks to ensure early detection.
+While it’s not recommended for average-risk individuals, it’s crucial for those with a family history, previous polyps or symptoms like rectal bleeding.
+Follow up with a colonoscopy within eight weeks after an abnormal FIT result to ensure early detection.

 Who should be screened and when?

 Most colorectal cancer cases are still diagnosed in people over 50, which is why screening guidelines typically recommend starting at that age.
-If you have a family history of colorectal cancer—especially if a first-degree relative was diagnosed under the age of 60—you may need to start screening earlier.
+If you have a family history of colorectal cancer — especially if a close relative was diagnosed under the age of 60 — you may need to start screening earlier.
 Depending on your risk factors, some people begin screening in their teens.

 For people living with inflammatory bowel diseases (IBDs) such as Crohn’s or ulcerative colitis, the story changes a bit.
 Chronic inflammation in the bowel is associated with an increased risk of colorectal cancer.
-The good news: By optimally controlling the inflammation through medication, diet, or other treatments, you can significantly reduce your risk.
+Good news though!
+By optimally controlling the inflammation you can reduce your risk.

 What symptoms should you watch for?